JoostJM/SlicerCaseIterator/README.md

 ### Console Output

-On the python console SlicerBatch prints information about the current case.
+On the python console SlicerCaseIterator prints information about the current case.
 Output can contain the following:
 - The case number that is loaded.
 If the table contains a column `patient` or `ID`, the value of this cell for the current row is added to this message, e.g. `Loading next patient (3/5): breast1...`